Gail Kim: Return to WWE (2008–2011)

 After leaving TNA, Kim re-signed with WWE in late 2008.
 She made her return as a fan favorite on the March 27, 2009, episode of SmackDown, interrupting a WWE Divas Championship match between the villainous Diva's Champion, Maryse and Michelle McCool by attacking both competitors.
 Kim made her in-ring return on the March 30 episode of Raw in an 18-Diva tag team match.
 She made her first WrestleMania appearance in the 25-Diva Miss WrestleMania battle royal on April 5, 2009, at WrestleMania XXV.
 On the April 17 episode of SmackDown, Kim defeated then-Divas Champion Maryse.
 This earned her a championship match the following week, which she failed to win.

 On the June 29 episode of Raw, Kim was traded to the Raw brand as part of a 15 wrestler tri-branded trade between Raw, SmackDown, and ECW.
 A few weeks later on the August 10 episode of Raw, she became number one contender for the Divas title by winning a Fatal 4-Way match against Beth Phoenix, Kelly Kelly, and Alicia Fox.
 She, however, was unsuccessful in winning the championship on the August 17 episode of Raw, when she faced then-champion Mickie James.
 At Bragging Rights on October 25, Kim, with Melina and Kelly Kelly, represented Raw in a losing effort to Michelle McCool, Beth Phoenix, and Natalya, representing SmackDown.

 In early 2010, a tournament was held for the newly vacated Divas Championship, and Kim defeated Jillian Hall and Alicia Fox en route to the finals.
-The finals were held on the February 22 episode of Raw, which Maryse won to become the new champion.
 The finals were originally to be held on February 21 at Elimination Chamber, but the match was changed to the team of Maryse and Kim versus Team LayCool (Michelle McCool and Layla), which was won by LayCool as a result of Maryse abandoning Kim during the match.
-Kim was a part of the losing side of a 10-Diva tag team match, against Team LayCool, Alicia Fox, Vickie Guerrero, and Maryse, at WrestleMania XXVI on March 28.
-At Fatal 4-Way on June 20, Kim challenged for the Divas Championship in a Fatal 4-Way match that also involved then-champion Eve, Maryse, and Alicia Fox, which Fox would win to become the champion.
+A day prior on the February 22 episode of Monday Night Raw!
+Gail faced Maryse in the finals for the WWE Divas Title but was unsuccessful.
+Kim was a part of a 10-Diva tag team match, where she, Kelly Kelly, Eve Torres, Mickie James and Beth Phoenix were against Team LayCool, Alicia Fox, Vickie Guerrero, and Maryse, at WrestleMania XXVI on March 28 but where unsuccessful.
+At Fatal 4-Way on June 20, Kim challenged for the WWE Divas Championship in a Fatal 4-Way match that also involved then-champion Eve, Maryse, and Alicia Fox, but was unsuccessful as Fox won the match to become champion.